IntoxicatedDING/BeatAtari/README.md

 # BeatAtari
 Keras/TensorFlow implementation of an agent to beat Atari based on deep Q-Network.
 This implementation has referred to the [code](https://github.com/devsisters/DQN-tensorflow.git) by devsisters.
-However, the tricks to make the model converge are too complicated and the agent can rarely achieve mre than 100 points.
+However, the tricks to make the model converge are too complicated and the agent can rarely achieve more than 100 points.
 You have to carefully adjust the hyper-parameters.
 To solve this problem, I apply **layer normalization** to each layer and finally the agent gets a much better performance

 ## Environment